Elrabu/LangChain_digital_auto/README.md

 ## SmartWiperAgents Setup

-SmartWiperAgents is a multi-agent system using LangGraph that responds to events from the Velocitas Vehicle Runtime and makes and decides on the windshield wiper mode based on the input.
+SmartWiperAgents is a multi-agent system using LangGraph that responds to VSS data from the Velocitas Vehicle Runtime and decides on the windshield wiper mode based on the input.

 ### 1. Requirement checks